Video Library

 This is a variation of the Alphabet Card Drill where are objects are used to scaffold and liven up the activity.
 Objects are used as memory mediators to promote recall of the grapheme-phoneme association.

-S.O.S.
-Simultaneous Oral Spelling
+S.O.S. - Simultaneous Oral Spelling

 Simultaneous Oral Spelling is a unique feature of an Orton‑Gillingham lesson plan.
 It synthesizes auditory, visual and motoric processes to promote recall.
 The process known as S.O.S. has 6 important steps.
 This video demonstrates how a student will carry them out with 1-syllable words.

-The 6 Syllable Types
+Syllable Types

 There are only 6 syllable types in English words and this video defines each syllable type, providing several examples for each type.
 Recognizing syllable types promotes word recognition and in turn reading fluency.

-Short Vowel Markers
+Short Vowel Markers in 1-syllable Words

 Some spelling patterns are used when syllables have short vowels.
 View this video to find out which spelling patterns are used with short vowels and where they occur in the word.

-Spelling with Magic e
+Spellings with Magic E

 “Magic e” is one type of “Silent e” and it occurs in VCe syllables.
 It changes the vowel sound, making it “long” or “tense”.
 This video shows the various spellings with “Magic e”.